sergihervas/iMKT/README.md

 Overview
 --------
 iMKT is an R package to compute the integrative McDonald and Kreitman test.
-It includes several MK derived methodologies which allow inferring the rate of adaptive evolution (α) and two new approximations to quantify the different negative selection regimes (d: strongly deleterious, b: weakly deleterious, f: neutral) from polymorphism and divergence genomic data.
+It includes several MK derived methodologies which allow inferring the rate of adaptive evolution (alpha) and two new approximations to quantify the different negative selection regimes (d: strongly deleterious, b: weakly deleterious, f: neutral) from polymorphism and divergence genomic data.

 Installation